Forever Young: Preserving Oak Hill Cemetery Lot and Stereoscopic Cards through Digitization

 As an important side note, the Historic Preservation Foundation was established in 2003 to plan for the cemetery’s years as an active museum and resting place once all plots have been sold.

-Cemetery Card Scanning
+Cemetery Card Scanning and Digitization

 Over the last 170 years, each purchased burial space was noted on an index-sized card, referred to as a cemetery card, with location, amount paid, owner information and other pertinent details.
 The cards are kept in secured filing cabinets in the Oak Hill archives.
 “These documents are one of a kind; no other copies existed prior to digitization,” impresses Mizell.
 “In addition to having an electronic copy, we now have the card details cataloged into an Excel data sheet to avoid losing the information forever and to act as a convenient finding aid.”